 Nestled in Nicaragua, the Río San Juan Biosphere Reserve encompasses a vast expanse across seven protected areas and adjacent territories.
 This expansive reserve is a treasure trove of diverse ecosystems, serving as a vital sanctuary for rare and endangered species within the Mesoamerican tropics.

 Río San Juan Biosphere Reserve

-The Biosphere Reserve covers various ecosystems, including tropical humid forests and wetlands, tidal marshes, coastal lagoons, and estuaries.
-These ecosystems are essential shelters for rare or threatened animals and plants that are genetic resources of the Mesoamerican tropics.
+The Biosphere Reserve boasts a rich tapestry of ecosystems, ranging from tropical humid forests and wetlands to tidal marshes, coastal lagoons, and estuaries.
+This mosaic of environments is pivotal in sheltering many rare or threatened animals and plants, making them indispensable genetic resources for the entire Mesoamerican region.

 The region's significance is underscored by the concentration of diverse flora and fauna, including numerous endemic, rare, threatened, and endangered species.
 Emblematic fauna, such as the Jaguar, Tapir, Manatee, Harpy Eagle, Green Macaw, Sawfish, and American Crocodile, find refuge within the reserve's boundaries.
 Particularly noteworthy are the freshwater sharks like the bull shark and the two sawfish species, Pristis pectinatus and P. peroteti, showcasing unique osmotic adaptations of global scientific interest.